 We sit down with the 79-year-old Formula 1 champion to talk emotions, dyslexia, and jumping cars three feet off the ground at the 'Ring.

-Even if Sir Jackie Stewart were fictional, his story would still be worthy of Scottish mythology.
-He was a 15-year-old school dropout who matured into a three-time Formula One world champion, global TV commentator, and household name among racing fans and "normals" alike.
-An undiagnosed dyslexic, scolded in school for being "thick," the utterly insecure young Jackie became a mechanic at his father's service station in Dumbarton, Scotland, before getting his first taste of success as a globally-competitive clay pigeon shooter.
-His racing career kicked off at 23; just 11 years later, it was over.
-The "Flying Scot" retired at the height of his powers, having survived the deadliest years in F1 as one of the sport's winningest drivers, and became an unyielding advocate for motorsport safety.
+The story of Sir Jackie Stewart could be ripped from Scottish mythology.
+A school dropout, Stewart vaulted himself into superstardom: three-time Formula One world champion, global TV commentator, and household name among racing fans and "normals" alike.
+An undiagnosed dyslexic, scolded for being "thick," the utterly insecure young Jackie was a mechanic at his father's service station in Dumbarton, Scotland when he got his first taste of success as a competitive clay pigeon shooter.
+His racing career kicked off at 23.
+Eleven years later, it was over.
+The "Flying Scot" retired at the height of his powers, having survived the deadliest years in F1 as one of the sport's winningest drivers, and entered a second phase in motorsports as an advocate for safety.

 Now 79 years old, his well-hewn mischievous streak and no-nonsense approach to repartee—particularly regarding the sport he loves enough to be brutally frank with it when he needs to—remains intact.
 I sat down with Sir Jackie during Monterey car week to talk racing, mind control, and his toughest challenge yet.